All Episodes

 I appreciate your saying that.

-Okay, I just want to get right to the point and tell you that you are such an icon that even the man on the left, the icon on the left wants to meet you.
+Okay, I just want to get right to the point and tell you that you are such an icon that even the man on the left, the icon on the left, wants to meet you.

-You're a man of integrity with great wisdom, courage, and strength, and he did what any one of us who are in awe of you would have done.
+And he did what any one of us who are in awe of you would have done.

-He uh he could have walked by the table.
+He could have walked by the table.

 I would have never seen him because I was not looking around at the restaurant.